 Consolidation – If induction is successful and after treatment the cancer cells are no longer detectable, frequently patient will undergo additional treatment called consolidation to treat cancer that is presumably still present in low levels, despite being undetectable.
 For AML, one of the most common forms of consolidation therapy is allogeneic stem cell transplant, as it offers the possibility of true cure.

-Relapsed Disease or Disease Refractory to treatment – Unfortunately most patient will fall into this category at some point.
+Relapsed Disease or Disease Refractory to treatment – Unfortunately, most patients will fall into this category at some point.
 Relapsed disease refers to patients with an initial response to treatment, then later have disease progression.
 Refractory disease refers to patients who did not have a response to initial treatment.
 Depending on a variety of factors (prognosis, age, overall fitness), patients will often be periodically faced with the choice of pursuing additional salvage/targeted therapy vs. transitioning to comfort-focused care.

 Maintenance – Maintenance therapy can be employed in a few different scenarios and is sometimes a risk/benefit discussion between patient and provider; the principle is to keep patients on suppressive treatment to delay or prevent relapse of disease.